Buy gold with BTC: your ultimate guide

-Diversification in an investment portfolio is healthy and to be celebrated but there’s some lively debate over whether Bitcoin or gold amounts to the better investment right now.
+Diversifying an investment portfolio is healthy and to be celebrated but there’s some lively debate over whether Bitcoin or gold amounts to the better investment right now.
 Some analysts, such as the legendary investor Paul Tudor Jones, believe BTC is going to be the “fastest horse” over the coming decade, primarily because its fixed supply will provide a more effective hedge against inflation.

 But even he admits that there’s one thing gold has that Bitcoin doesn’t: an established track record as a store of value.
-Whereas this precious metal has been around for thousands of years and has a storied history, BTC has just 11 years under its belt.
+The precious metal has been around for thousands of years and has a storied history, BTC has just 11 years under its belt.
 The 2020s could be crucial in the world’s biggest cryptocurrency’s quest to gain some credibility.